-Continue west on the National Road until reaching Fox Tunnel No. 3 shortly after passing North Sunset Beach Road.
-Also called Hempfield Tunnel, Fox Tunnel No. 3 was a short tunnel – about 30 feet.
-It’s abandoned and derelict.
+Continue west on the National Road until reaching the Fox Tunnel, or Tunnel No. 3, shortly after passing North Sunset Beach Road.
+Also called the Hempfield Tunnel, the Fox Tunnel is about 330 feet long with a bend.

 Drive north to Avella, a community in Independence Township, where three tunnels can be found – Stateline, Bixton and Craighead.
 All three are actively used by the Wheeling & Lake Erie Railroad and were formerly part of the Norfolk & Western, Pittsburgh & West Virginia Railway, Wabash Railroad and Wabash-Pittsburgh Terminal Railway systems.